Crono1124/BattleTactics/README.md

 ### Balance Adjustments:

-+All new units added into all random encounters
++All new units added into all random encounters +Rarity of Pulse Lasers to be adjusted
++Stock PPC Damage / heat balance to be applied
++Stock Large Laser and + Variants to be balanced
 # Coming Soon:

 ### New faction: Pirate Salvagers (WIP) (*Pending Implementation*)